-With the topic of migration making more prominent (and often shocking) headlines in recent years, terms like migrant, immigrant, emigrant and expat have become part of our everyday conversation.
+With the topic of migration making prominent and often shocking headlines in recent years, terms like migrant, immigrant, emigrant and expat have become part of our everyday conversation.
 The dictionary definitions are often far departed from the meanings we attach to these terms.
 And confusingly, moving internationally is at the heart of all of them.

 So, what is the difference between an expat, an immigrant, an emigrant and a migrant?

 Is there a term that has more of a positive connotation then others and if yes, why?

 The Difference between an Expatriate (Expat) and an Immigrant

 While an expatriate is defined as an individual who lives outside their native country, an immigrant is an individual who lives permanently in a foreign country.
 One of the main differences between an expatriate and an immigrant is that immigrants intend to stay in their new country indefinitely, whereas the certainty of expats remaining in one country is more unclear.
 Generally, expats are deemed to stay in their host country for a limited amount of time.